-Operating grants and contributions increased by \$3,717,819 during the year as more funding was available largely as the result of no COVID restrictions allowing for a more normal resumption of operations.
+Operating grants and contributions increased by \$436,680 during the year as more funding was available as a result of increased grant revenues.

 Changes within expenses for the School District were largely caused by the combination of the above mentioned changes in net pension liability, net OPEB liability, and their related deferrals - but also increased operating grants and contributions funding allowed for the funding of additional activity.